msavoury-carecloud/deepstream.io-website/src/tutorials/core/permissioning/readme.md

 In Valve, you can access the current record contents by referencing `oldData` and for the `write` operation, the modified record can be examined with `data`.

-Note that `create` permissions are only invoked by `getRecord()` if the request record does not exist, otherwise only reading right are required.
+Note that `create` permissions are only invoked by `getRecord()` if the requested record does not exist, otherwise only reading rights are required.
 Similarly, writes are always successful if the record does not have to be modified, e.g., modified and unmodified record are identical.
-Moreover, if a write operation is rejected by the server, then the client must handle the resulting error message;
-otherwise the client copy of the record will be out of sync with the server state.
-Finally, do not mix up the `path` given to `record.get()` and `record.set()` with the record _identifier_.
+Moreover, if a write operation is rejected by the server, then the client must handle the resulting error message; otherwise the client copy of the record will be out of sync with the server state.
+Finally, do not mix up the `path` given to `record.get()` and `record.set()` with the record _identifier_ that is used by Valve.

 ### User Presence